-The severity of heartworm incidence as shown in this map is based on the average number of cases in dogs and cats from reporting clinics in 2016.
-Some remote regions of the United States lack veterinary clinics; therefore, we have no reported cases in these areas.
+The severity of heartworm incidence as shown in this map is based on the average number of cases per reporting clinic.
+Some remote regions of the United States lack veterinary clinics, therefore we have no reported cases from these areas.